khushiiik/Weather-App/README.md

 ## 📜 Features

-- Search for any city to get the current weather data.
+- Search for any location to get the current weather data.
 - Displays temperature, humidity, and wind speed.
 - Dynamically changes the weather icon and video background according to the weather conditions (Clouds, Clear, Rain, Drizzle, Mist).
 - Responsive design.